 I love the stories that are interspersed between the recipes, especially the one that introduces A Berry Pie for Julia, about Kate’s afternoon with Julia Child.
 By the time I closed the book – yes, I read cookbooks all the way through like novels – I felt I knew Kate as a friend.
 A friend who was going to show me how to improve my own pies and keep everything chilled, especially myself.

-- 8 tablespoon 112g cold butter, salted or unsalted butter, cut into tablespoon-size pieces
+- 8 tablespoon butter, salted or unsalted butter

-- 1-2 teaspoons 4-8g sugar, for sprinkling on top of pie
+- 2 teaspoons sugar for sprinkling on top

 - 1 egg white plus 1 tablespoon 15ml water, fork beaten

 To make the pie crust

 - Put all the dough ingredients but the ice water in a large bowl.